LinaMaria21/Potty-Training-for-Kids/README.md

 # Potty-Training-for-Kids
-This is a fun and interactive website designed to help kids with potty training.
+Fun and interactive website designed to help kids with potty training.
 As a mom of 2 childs, it helped me with my kids, so I want other people to use it too.
 It features engaging activities and guidance to make the process enjoyable and easy.